Chumash people: American era (1846–present)

 The Chumash revived their cultural tradition of traveling via tomol from the California coast to the Channel Islands.

 The Chumash reservation, established in 1901, encompasses 127 acres.
 No Chumash fluently speak their own language since Mary Yee, the last Barbareño speaker, died in 1965.
 Today, an estimated 5,000 people are Chumash.
 Many current Chumash can trace their ancestors to the five islands of Channel Islands National Park.

-Beginning in the late 1960s and early 1970s, the phenomenon of the neo-Chumash arose, with some descendants of early Spanish and Mexican Californio settlers in Santa Barbara, Ventura, and San Luis Obispo counties starting to claim a Chumash identity around this time period.
-They promoted traditions of the Chumash, and are recognized by some local governments and universities, but their assertion of Chumash identity has been criticized by others, including anthropologists.
-Genealogical research has found little verifiable evidence of Chumash ancestry in families identifying as neo-Chumash, finding that they mainly descend from Californio settlers with varying Spanish, Mestizo, or Indigenous Mexican ancestors, with only a small portion of families having possible distant Chumash ancestors.
-According to SUNY anthropologist Brian D. Haley, modern-day heritage groups considered to be “neo-Chumash” include the Quabajai Chumash Association, Brotherhood of the Tomol, and the Coastal Band of the Chumash Nation.
+Beginning in the late 1960s and early 1970s, efforts were made to reawaken Chumash tradition and community practices by notable community members throughout the Chumash Nation.
+They promoted traditions of the Chumash, and are recognized by many local governments and universities, but their assertion of Chumash identity has been criticized by others, primarily non-Native anthropologists who base most of their research on records kept by the Mission system, which were often inaccurate, and do not account for the Indigenous people who lived outside of slavery.
+According to SUNY anthropologist Brian D. Haley, modern-day heritage groups who may be referred to as “Chumash” include the Quabajai Chumash Association, Brotherhood of the Tomol, and the Coastal Band of the Chumash Nation.
 According to Haley, the Chumash identity asserted by Neo-Chumash is generally rejected by members of the established Santa Ynez, Barbareño, Ventureño, and San Luis Obispo Chumash bands.

-The first modern tomol was built and launched in 1976 as a result of a joint venture between Quabajai Chumash of the Coastal Band of the Chumash Nation and the Santa Barbara Museum of Natural History.
-Its name is Helek/Xelex, the Chumash word for falcon.
+The first modern tomol was built and launched in 1976 as a result of the efforts of the Quabajai Chumash of the Coastal Band of the Chumash Nation.
+Its name is Helek/Xelex, the Chumash word for hawk.
 The Brotherhood of the Tomol was revived and her crew paddled and circumnavigated around the Santa Barbara Channel Islands on a 10-day journey, stopping on three of the islands.
 The second tomol, the Elye'wun ("swordfish"), was launched in 1997.

-On September 9, 2001, the first "crossing" in the Chumash tomol, from the mainland to Channel Islands, was sponsored by the Chumash Maritime Association and the Barbareño Chumash Council.
-Several Chumash bands and descendants gathered on the island of Limuw (the Chumash name for Santa Cruz Island) to witness the Elye'wun being paddled from the mainland to Santa Cruz Island.
+On September 9, 2001, the first "crossing" in the Chumash tomol, from the mainland to the Channel Islands, was sponsored by the Chumash Maritime Association and the Barbareño Chumash Council.
+Many Chumash people from a variety of tribal bands gathered on the island of Limuw (the Chumash name for Santa Cruz Island) to witness the Elye'wun being paddled from the mainland to Santa Cruz Island.

 Their journey was documented in the short film "Return to Limuw" produced by the Ocean Channel for the Chumash Maritime Association, Channel Islands National Marine Sanctuary, and the Santa Barbara Maritime Museum.
-The channel crossings have become a yearly event hosted by the Barbareño Chumash Council.
+The channel crossings have become a yearly event hosted collaboratively by members of various Chumash bands.

 The Santa Ynez Band of Chumash is a federally recognized Chumash tribe.
 They have the Santa Ynez Reservation located in Santa Barbara County, near Santa Ynez.
 Chumash people are also enrolled in the Tejon Indian Tribe of California.